kjxymful/Benchmarks.jl/README.md

 ```
 julia --project generate_benchmarks.jl
 ```
-with arguments specified in settings/defaults.json
+with arguments specified in settings/benchmark_defaults.json, i.e. you need a folder settings with benchmark_defaults.json in the parent directory

 or in commandline with
 ```